Chris Nelson (baseball): Kansas City Royals

 On May 15, 2017, Nelson signed a minor league deal with the Kansas City Royals.

+Coaching career

 He was named Bench Coach for the Northwest Arkansas Naturals, AA affiliate of the Kansas City Royals, for the 2018 season.
+He was named assistant hitting coach for the 2024 season.
+In 2025, he was named assistant hitting coach for the ACL Royals the rookie level affiliate of the Kansas City Royals.